 A: Assessment visits are facilitated as needed throughout the school year for enrolment the following year.

-Trial days are held in October for January entry and February or March for August entry.
+Trial days are held in October for January entry and March/April for August entry.

 Q: Do I have to pay to apply to the school?

 A: Yes.
 There is a £70 application fee for the Elementary school.
 If significant financial assistance is required, this fee may be reduced in consultation with the Admissions Team.

 A: No. The assessment process takes the form of an initial meeting with the family.
 This is followed by two or more trial days within the relevant classroom.

 Q: Will the means-test be repeated each year?

 A: Yes – the school will notify you when you are required to provide new information about your income in preparation for the next school year.
 This may mean that the discount is reduced if your income increases significantly.